 - A proforma showing you reasonable adjustments to the most current information in order to remove the owner’s compensation and balance out incorrect results (due to annualizing early-year figures or one-time purchases, etc.) Note: A 5 to 10 year projection showing the amount of profit that you will earn over the course of that time is intentionally misleading.
 Instead, look at the most current year and the year after ownership to get a feel for the practice opportunity and workings.

 - Documentation that provides an overview of the practice opportunity.
 If you’re not receiving historical data, just having documentation on the first year after ownership and a practice overview probably won’t give you enough data to make an informed initial decision about buying a dental practice.

 9. Trustworthy Dental Practice Transitions Advisors

 No transition specialist or broker should restrict your ability to consult with advisors such as attorneys, accountants, consultants or other practice valuations experts.
 You are the client of your advisors so while they’re providing their expert feedback (what you hired them for), ultimately, you direct their efforts throughout the process of buying the right dental practice.

 Contact A Henry Schein Professional Practice Transitions Professional

-Have a question about selling, buying or transitioning a dental practice?
-Contact us online and have a Henry Schein Professional Practice Transitions Expert help you take the stress out of buying or selling a dental practice.
+Have a question about how to buy a dental practice?
+Contact us online and have a Henry Schein Professional Practice Transitions Broker help you take the stress out of buying or selling a dental practice.

 Henry Schein Professional Practice Transitions, Inc. is a national leader in dental practice transitions.
 A subsidiary of Henry Schein, Inc. they provide expert guidance for selling and buying dental practices, assessing partnership and associateship opportunities, and performing dental practice appraisals and valuations.